mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Corvus's Fate:**

 *If survived:*
 > *He dedicates remaining life to finding solution.
-Eventually discovers way to create "stable zones"—areas where reality is reinforced, protected from the Sundering.
+Eventually discovers way to create "stable zones"—areas where reality is reinforced, protected from the Worldrend.
 Dies creating the first one, sacrificing himself to power the ward.
 His last words: "I broke the world.
 Let me fix one piece of it."*

 ---